srampinogroup/coding-in-chemistry/verlet/verlet-2.md

 ## Exercise 2.1

+WORK IN PROGRESS

 Check the convergence of your trajectory with respect to the time-step value.
-How small has the time step to be in order to get a trajectory converged within 1 cm after 2 minutes of simulation?
+How small has the time step to be in order to get a trajectory converged within [...] after [...] of simulation?

 ## Guidelines and tips

-To check the convergence, 'nest' your Velocity Verlet algorithm inside a loop construct that, at each iteration, halves the timestep, calculates the final positions after 2 minutes of simulation, and checks the convergence of these with respect to the values obtained in the previous iteration.
+To check the convergence, 'nest' your Velocity Verlet algorithm inside a loop construct that, at each iteration, halves the timestep, calculates the final positions after [...] of simulation, and checks the convergence of these with respect to the values obtained in the previous iteration.